markqvist/reticulum_website/source/start.md

 # Get Started
 The best way to get started with the Reticulum Network Stack depends on what you want to do.

+To understand the foundational philosophy and goals of this system, read the [Zen of Reticulum](zenofreticulum.html).

 For full details and examples, have a look at the [Getting Started Fast](manual/gettingstartedfast.html) section of the [Reticulum Manual](manual/index.html).

 ## Community & Support